French

 Course Skills:

-Listening and Speaking: First pupils interact with their target language by developing active listening skills and the confidence of speaking a new language and communicating with each other.
+Listening and Speaking: Pupils first interact with their target language by developing active listening skills and the confidence of speaking a new language and communicating with each other.

 Assessment: